Detect File Copying

 - Lock the data up (encrypt it) so that you don't need to worry if someone takes your data.
 Although good in theory, in practice this makes your documents pretty hard to work with.
 Microsoft has a large infrastructure called Rights Management Services for Microsoft Office files, but getting it going is not a small endeavor.

 - Use heuristics to detect that a user is probably copying data.
-That's what PA File Sight does.
+PA File Sight's Watch: User Activities feature can do that (only available in the Ultra version)

 With the Ultra version of PA File Sight you can be alerted any time a user reads more than X amount of data (a number of files, or an amount of data) in Y amount of time.
 For example, it's unlikely that a user would open and read 50 Word documents in a one minute period of time.
 So if 50 Word documents are read by a single user within 1 minute, you have a pretty good guess that a directory copy probably just took place.